ArduPilot/ardupilot_wiki/dev/source/docs/ros2.rst

 Prerequisites
 =============

-- Learn on to use ArduPilot first by following the relevant wiki for `Rover <https://ardupilot.org/rover/index.html>`__, `Copter <https://ardupilot.org/copter/index.html>`__ or `Plane <https://ardupilot.org/plane/index.html>`__.
+- Learn to use ArduPilot first by following the relevant wiki for `Rover <https://ardupilot.org/rover/index.html>`__, `Copter <https://ardupilot.org/copter/index.html>`__ or `Plane <https://ardupilot.org/plane/index.html>`__.
 In particular, make sure the vehicle works well in Manual and Autonomous modes like Guided and Auto before trying to use ROS.
 - Learn how to use ROS 2 by reading the `beginner tutorials <https://docs.ros.org/en/humble/Tutorials.html>`__.
 In the case of a problem with ROS, it is best to ask on ROS community forums first (or google your error).

     We are keen to improve ArduPilot's support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the `ArduPilot issues list <https://github.com/ArduPilot/ardupilot/issues>`__.
 A maintainer can add the `ROS` tag.